JetBrains/Qodana/topics/taint-analysis.md

 ### Qodana linters
 {id="ta-deploy-other"}

+<link-summary>Taint analysis is available for the %php% and %jvm% linters.
+The %dotnet% linter supports Opengrep rules.</link-summary>

 Taint analysis is available for the [%php%](php.md) and [%jvm%](jvm.md) linters once you invoke the `qodana.recommended` [inspection profile](inspection-profiles.md#inspection-profiles-existing-profiles):